igrishaev/pg/doc/090-copy.md

 ## Theory

 Since 0.1.9, the pg-client library supports various ways to COPY the data into or from the database.
-It's much more flexible than the standard [CopyManager][CopyManager] class from the official JDBC Postgers driver.
+It's much more flexible than the official JDBC Postgres driver's standard [CopyManager][CopyManager] class.

-Just to remind you, COPY is a way of massive writing or reading of data.
-When COPYing IN, it's much faster than inserting the rows by chunks.
-Postgres starts to read the data immediately withoug waiting for the last bit of data to arrive.
+To remind you, COPY is a massive way of writing or reading data.
+Copying IN is much faster than inserting the rows by chunks.
+Postgres starts to read the data immediately without waiting for the last bit of data to arrive.
 You can copy into the same table in parallel threads.
-The same applies to copying out: if you want to dump a table to a file, use COPY FROM with a file rather than selecting everything into the memory and dumping the result into a file.
+The same applies to copying out: if you want to dump a table into a file, use COPY FROM with an OutputStream OutputStream rather than selecting everything in memory.

-The main disadvantage of JDBC CopyManager is, that it doesn't do enything about data encoding and encoding.
-It accepts either an InputStream or an OutputStream assuming deal with encoding the data by your own.
+The main disadvantage of JDBC CopyManager is, that it doesn't do anything about data encoding and encoding.
+It accepts either an InputStream or an OutputStream assuming you encode the data on your own.
 It means, right before you copy the data to the database, you've got to manually encode them into CSV.

-This is not as easy as you might thing though.
-When encoding values to CSV, it coerces everything to a string using `str`.
-That's OK for most of the primitive types as numbers, boolean or strings: their Clojure representation matches the way they're represented in Postgres.
-But it doesn't work for such complex types as arrays.
+This is not as easy as you might think.
+When encoding values into CSV, it coerces everything to a string using `str`.
+That's OK for most of the primitive types as numbers, booleans or strings: their Clojure representation matches the way they're represented in Postgres.
+But it doesn't work for complex types like arrays.
 If you write a vector of `[1 2 3]` in CSV you'll get `"[1 2 3]"` which is an improper Postgres value.
 It must have been `{1, 2, 3}` instead.

 [copy-docs] https://postgrespro.ru/docs/postgrespro/14/protocol-flow?lang=en#PROTOCOL-COPY

-Another flaw of JDBC CopyManager is, that it doens't split the data by rows when sending them into the database.
-What it does is, it reads 2Kb of bytes from an InputStream and blindly writes them to a socket.
-At the same time, the PostgreSQL documentation [recommends][copy-docs] splitting the data chunks by
+Another flaw of JDBC CopyManager is, that it doesn't split the data by rows when sending them into the database.
+It simply reads 2Kb of bytes from an InputStream and writes them to a socket.
+At the same time, the PostgreSQL documentation [recommends][copy-docs] splitting the data chunks by rows:
-rows:

 > The message boundaries are not required to have anything to do with row
 > boundaries, although that is often a reasonable choice

-Moreover, for COPY Postgres supports not only CSV but also text and binary formats.
+Moreover, PostgreSQL supports not only CSV but also text and binary formats.
 The text format is somewhat CSV with different separators so it's not so important.
-But binary format *is* indeed!
-Binary-encoded data are faster to parse and process and thus is preferable when dealing with vast chunks of data.
+But the binary format *is* indeed!
+Binary-encoded data are faster to parse and process and thus are preferable when dealing with vast chunks of data.

 ## CSV vs Binary

-Here is a couple of measurements I made on my local machine.
+Here are a couple of measurements I made on my local machine.
 I made two files containing 10 million rows: in CSV and in binary format.
-Than I used the official CopyManager to copy these files in the database.
-All the servers settings were default; the machine was Apple M1 Max 32Gb with 10 Cores.
+Then I used the official CopyManager to copy these files in the database.
+All the server settings were default; the machine was an Apple M1 Max 32Gb with 10 Cores.

 **Single thread COPY**